Philadelphia couple recovers stolen wedding album with help from SEPTA

 "I'm screaming, I'm crying, it was so nice!" said Brittany.

-But what's important is that it got into the right hands; hands of a woman dedicated to going above and beyond.
+But what's important is that it got into the right hands - a woman dedicated to going above and beyond.

 Philadelphia couple recovers stolen wedding album with help from SEPTA